norepimorphism/noctane/progress.md

 # Progress Log

+# 6/19/2022

+Noctane is not at 8,500 lines of code.
+(There are approximately 10,800 including blank and comment lines).

+The DMA and SPU registers are mostly implemented or stubbed-out now.

 # 6/13/2022

 Timers and SPU voice registers are now mostly implemented.
 I am currently implementing DMAs, which should be a bit of a challenging task.